Aligning Learning Activities and Assessments to Course Objectives

 Using a learning taxonomy (see: Writing Course Learning Objectives) helps faculty identity appropriate assessments.
 For example, course learning objectives written at the “Apply” level of Bloom’s taxonomy would benefit with assessments like Simulations, Lab Experiments, and Clinical Work, among others.

-Actions for Apply (Bloom’s Level 3)Assessments
+Action Verbs for “Apply” (Bloom’s Level 3)Assessments

 SolveConstructAdministerSimulation